 In 2002, I came home to help open the Gallery.
 It was a beautiful site, the red gleaming building on the edge of the prairie.
 And it was a joy to meet the new artists as we began to fill the shelves.
 Each year since then, Betsy and I have met up annually in Philadelphia to find the new art for the Gallery.
 Tom and Betsy would always say, “some day it will all be yours.”

 In 1998, I went off to college at the University of Wisconsin – River Falls where I studied political science, journalism, Spanish, and art.
 After graduating I moved to Washington, DC to work for the Center for Public Integrity as a writer and researcher for close to three years.
 Through a friend at the Center, Ian and I met and we’ve been together ever since.
-In 2005, we adopted Sarge, the wonder dog, from a shelter in Alexandria, VA and he’s ruled our world.

 In 2004, I took a position as a consumer advocate and lobbyist for Consumers Union (the policy and advocacy arm of Consumer Reports).
-I stayed with Consumer Reports for almost twelve years.
+I stayed with Consumer Reports for more than twelve years.
 First in DC, then in the Austin, TX office, then at Headquarters in Yonkers, NY.
 While working for Consumer Reports, I went back to school at Columbia University for a Masters in Fundraising and Nonprofit Management.

 All the way along, Betsy and Tom have been rootin’ and cheerin’, and helping me reach every milestone that was on the path to coming home.